 - In a separate bowl, combine dry ingredients and whisk; set aside.

-- In the bowl of a mixer, cream together butter and sugar.
+- In the bowl of a mixer, cream together butter and 1⅓ cup of sugar.

 - Add eggs and vanilla extract and beat well.

-- Place sliced strawberries and sugar in medium saucepan on medium heat and stir gently until sugar is dissolved.
+- Place sliced strawberries and ¼ cup of sugar in medium saucepan over medium heat and stir gently until sugar is dissolved.
 Take off heat and set aside to cool slightly.

 - Once cake is cooled completely, remove it from the pan using the parchment handles.
 Slice in half vertically then again in half horizontally.
 Place the bottom half back into the baking pan with cut side up.